DarthNoxix/Noxix-Cogs-2026/WebsiteSubs/README.md

 - Who gave the subscription
 - When it was given
 - When it expires
+- Website username (if provided)
 - Interactive buttons for verification

 ### Manual Management

-For existing subscribers, use `[p]websitesubs addcurrent @user knight 2024-01-15` to:
+For existing subscribers, use `[p]websitesubs addcurrent @user knight 2024-01-15 username123` to:
 - Add them with a specific subscription date
 - Set the correct expiration date (30 days from the given date)
 - Send a notification for verification